 Message from the President

-In all categories, three artistic works will be selected as the winners by the present audience, who will be the sole judge of each competition.
+For each discipline, three works will be designated favorites by the international public, who will be the sole referee of each “competition”.

-The Olymp’Arts are also the first modern competition dedicated to Art that gives solely to the public the entire freedom to select works based on their feelings and the criteria mentioned above.
+It is therefore the first “competition” dedicated to Art that gives the international public the complete freedom to select the winning works, according to its universality, effect on feelings and the criteria mentioned above.

 Artistic Director & Co-Founder

 Stage Manager & Co-Founder